Schoolboy French

 "Schoolboy French" is an episode of the BBC sitcom, The Green Green Grass.
-It was first screened on 13 October 2006, as the fifth episode of series two.
+It was first screened on 13 October 2006, as the fifth episode of the second series.
+It was directed by Dewi Humphreys, and written by James Windett, and The Green Green Grass and Only Fools and Horses series creator John Sullivan.

 Synopsis

 Tyler has a French exchange student, Lawrence, coming to stay at the farm for a week, and all the ladies of the manor are excited as Lawrence is said to be a good looking young man.
-However, when the student arrives, "he" turns out to be a girl called Lawrence, and then the men of the farm start to get excited.
-This is especially so for Tyler and Boycie, who are both being seduced by Lawrence (much to the disgust of Beth and Marlene).
-When Marlene sends Lawrence packing, Tyler says sorry to Beth, and asks her to marry him; she accepts, until she finds out the ring he gave her was a fake that Marlene got off someone back in the sixties.
+However, when the student arrives, the exchange student turns out to be a girl called Lawrence, and then the men of the farm start to get excited.
+This is especially so for Tyler and Boycie, who are both being seduced by Lawrence (much to the disgust of Beth, Marlene and Mrs. Cakeworthy).

+Marlene eventually learns that Lawrence was the reason the husband and wife of her previous exchange family separated and that she has a habit of seducing men out of boredom, comparing them to toys.
+Marlene sends Lawrence home and warns her to never contact Tyler again, though Lawrence theorises that Marlene only figured her out due to having lived a similar lifestyle in her youth.
+Tyler apologises to Beth and asks her to marry him; she accepts, until she finds out the ring he gave her was a fake that Marlene received from someone back in the 1960s.